Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 Read more: Building backlinks for SEO

-EEAT and YMYL: The impact for Health & Wellness professionals & finance coaches
+EEAT and YMYL: The impact for Health & Wellness professionals & coaches

-If you’re a wellness professional, integrative medicine doctor, health coach or finance professional, the EEAT algorithm is going to affect you because you already come under the YMYL algorithm.
+If you’re a wellness professional, integrative medicine doctor, therapist or health coach, the EEAT algorithm will likely impact you more because your website is already subject to the higher content standards required for YMYL businesses.

-YMYL stands for Your Money or Your Life, and it was created by Google to recognise that when it comes to matters that affect health, well-being and finances, a higher bar of credibility must apply.
+YMYL stands for Your Money or Your Life, and Google created it to recognise that a higher bar of credibility must apply to matters affecting health, wellbeing, finances and safety.

 Google defines YMYL as: